static-dev/spike-static-components-example/readme.md

 # spike-static-components-example

-example of how to use static and client rendered preact components with spike
+An example of how to use static and client rendered preact components with spike

 ## Setup